 For amazing ice cream, check out the locally owned Revival Ice Cream.
 This spot is known for its amazing flavors including bouquet and bee’s knees.

-Visit Cannery Row and Old Fisherman’s Wharf for a look into Monterey’s history as a fishing and cannery town.
+Among the amazing things to do in Monterey, you must visit Cannery Row and Old Fisherman’s Wharf for a look into Monterey’s history as a fishing and cannery town.
 You can easily walk from the wharf to Cannery Row by taking the Monterey Bay Coastal Recreation Trail, it’s only a 0.9-mile walk and you’ll get a chance to see more of the coastline.
 Sample the clam chowder at Old Fisherman’s Grotto and at Cannery Row, try some delicious seafood and from Fish Hopper.

 Located across from Old Fisherman’s Wharf is also the Old Customs House.